rizzotto/rizzotto/README.md

 # 👋 Hi there

-Greetings from my portfolio!
+Greetings!
 I work for HP as a software engineer with a focus on frontend design and development.
 I design aesthetically pleasing interfaces because I have a passion for seamless user experiences.
 When I'm not coding, you can find me playing video games and cooking new foods to try.
 With a degree in software engineering, a wide range of interests, and a portfolio that demonstrates my skill in frontend development, I am able to produce applications that are engaging.

 For more info check my [Portfolio](https://portfolio-rizzotto.vercel.app/)